When using display advertising, you may be wondering “Which file format is best for display ads?”

 Animated GIF display ads specifications:

-Speed: Animated GIF ads must be slower than 5 FPS.
+Speed: Animated GIF ads’ frame rate must not exceed 5 FPS.

 Animated HTML5 display ads specifications: